City College of New York: Late 19th century

 The college's curriculum under Webster and Webb combined classical training in Latin and Greek with more practical subjects like chemistry, physics, and engineering.
-One of the outstanding Nineteenth Century graduates of City College was the Brooklyn-born George Washington Goethals, who put himself through the college in three years before going on to West Point.
-He later became the chief engineer on the Panama Canal project (1903–1914) with one of the excavation cuts named for him.
 General Webb was succeeded by John Huston Finley (1863–1940), as third president in 1903.
 Finley relaxed some of the West Point-like discipline that characterized the college, including compulsory religious chapel attendance.

-Phi Sigma Kappa placed its sixth oldest chapter on the campus in 1896, flourishing until 1973, and whose alumni still provide scholarships to new students entering the CCNY system.

-Delta Sigma Phi was founded at CCNY in 1899 as a social fraternity based on the principle of the brotherhood of man.
-It was the first national organization of its type to accept members without regard to religion, race, color or creed.
+Phi Sigma Kappa placed its then-sixth chapter on the campus in 1896; alumni provided scholarships to new students entering the CCNY system for generations.
+Delta Sigma Phi, founded at CCNY in 1899, claimed to be the first national organization of its type to accept members without regard to religion, race, color or creed.
+Previously, fraternities at CCNY had excluded Jews.
 The chapter flourished at the college until 1932 when it closed as a result of the Great Depression.
-The founding of another national fraternity, Zeta Beta Tau, took place at City College in December 1898 by Dr. Richard Gottheil who aimed at establishing a Jewish fraternity with Zionist ideals.
-This chapter, however, has become defunct.
+The founding of Zeta Beta Tau at City College in 1898 was Richard Gottheil's initiative to establish a Jewish fraternity with Zionist ideals.
+It is now defunct.